EGGS-Artesvisuales/EGGS-Artesvisuales.github.io/EN/teaching.md

 <!-- Introductory Paragraph -->
 <p class="parrafo">
-  Since I earned my degree from the Universidad de Chile in 2011, I have had the opportunity to teach—beginning this work at a young age.
-My passion for art, together with the rigor I apply in my work, has led me to embrace the challenges of sharing my knowledge.
-I consider teaching to be a continuous process in which, as an instructor, I am also an eternal learner.
-Each workshop has been an invaluable experience, imparting profound lessons that enrich both my art and my way of understanding the world and art.
+  Since I earned my degree from the Universidad de Chile in 2011, I have had the opportunity to teach—beginning this work at a very young age.
+My passion for art, along with the rigor I apply in my work, led me to face the challenges of sharing my knowledge.
+I consider teaching a continuous process in which, as an instructor, I am also an eternal learner.
+Each workshop has been an invaluable experience, imparting profound lessons that enrich both my art and my understanding of the world and my vision of art.
 </p>

 <!-- Timeline Subtitle -->